 Players have the ability to turn all gambits off if they so choose.
 This turns the battle system into a more traditional turn-based combat system where players are choosing character actions every turn.

 Also new to Final Fantasy XII is the License Board.
 Somewhat like the Sphere Grid from Final Fantasy X, players unlock the ability to use different magic techniques, perks (such as 10% less MP costs, or more status effects curable by a remedy), different forms of armor and weapons, and also Quickenings.

 License points are gained by defeating enemies.
 The harder the enemy, the more points players will get per kill.
 It is also possible to obtain items that increase the amount of license points gained from each kill.

-There are of course flaws with this system.
-Early on in the game it is nearly essential to go right for the Quickenings, which are all located on the outskirts of the board.
-Quickenings are essentially the "Limit Breaks" of Final Fantasy XII.
-The Quickenings add an extra bar to the characters mana bar in game, with the new bars totaling the base amount of MP the character has (for example, if Vaan unlocks 1 Quickening and currently has 50 MP, he will now have 100 MP.
+Quickenings—which are are essentially the "Limit Breaks" of Final Fantasy XII—are all located on the outskirts of the board.
+They add an extra bar to the characters mana bar in game, with the new bars increasing the base amount of MP the character has (for example, if Vaan unlocks 1 Quickening and currently has 50 MP, he will now have 100 MP.
 If he unlocks another, he'll have 150 MP total.).
-Each character can only unlock 3 Quickenings, and then the rest are erased from their board.
-So when rushing towards the Quickenings, players essentially unlock licenses to equipment that they wouldn’t even come near to obtaining until extremely late in the game.
+Each character can only unlock 3 Quickenings, and then the rest are erased from their version of the board.
+Thus, because the Quickenings are so desirable, there is a perhaps an unwanted side-effect of the Licenses Board because rushing towards the Quickenings means unlocking licenses to equipment that the player wouldn’t even come near to obtaining until extremely late in the game.